Table of Contents

 What to know about cleaning a bearded dragon enclosure

-Replacing your bearded dragon’s substrate is a good time to give the entire enclosure a good cleanout.
+Replacing your bearded dragon’s substrate is a good time to give the entire enclosure a good deep clean.
 Here are some general steps to follow:

 Some veterinary-grade disinfectant options that work for both porous and nonporous materials are F10SC, CleanBreak, and bleach solution.
 However, for porous materials, bleach solution should be in a 1:10 dilution, while you should use 1:50 for nonporous.